 But 2013 will be a critical year:

 The budget is changing: 2012 was our largest turnout ever (750,000 spectators!), straining our ability to control it.
-We’re working with partners to find an outside production company to run the logistics of the parade and coordinate with the police, the community board, etc.
+We’re working with an outside production company to run the logistics of the parade and coordinate with the police, the community board, etc.

 The infrastructure of the community is changing: We’ll begin earlier and will change the staffing of the assembly areas to address the increase in the crowds, the expansion of the business district along the boardwalk, and the new businesses on Surf Ave.

 We have a chance in the next few years to create new traditions and lock in new facilities.
 For 30 years, the parade has been an improvisation between the arts and the neighborhood’s iconography.
 When the Parachute Jump was decaying, we celebrated its history by making the parade an annual stroll and survey of art and architecture.
 We were the first to bring people back to the grounds of Steeplechase Park… to the Childs Restaurant Building… to bring the performing arts to the Aquarium… Now, working with the Alliance for Coney Island, we will help move the center of gravity to the west by beginning and ending the parade near the new Steeplechase Plaza with restored historic attractions like the Parachute Jump and B&B Carousell.
 Our ribbon cutting ceremony will also refocus on theatrics as it moves away from sunbathers and to the west of Steeplechase Pier.

 This program is supported, in part, by public funds from the New York City Department of Cultural Affairs in partnership with the City Council.